LearnersGuild/partners/Operating Model/Language.md

   - Do not use an apostrophe "Learners' Guild" or "Learner's Guild"
   - When whitespace characters are unavailable, use Pascal case: "LearnersGuild"

+### Tense and Voice

+The default tense and voice for written, official copy is **present declarative**.
+Avoid future tense, and passive, prescriptive, or directive voice.

+Good:

+  Partners touch their noses upon meeting each other.

+Avoid:

+  Partners should touch their noses upon meeting each other.
+  Partners will touch their noses upon meeting each other.
+  The noses of partners are touched upon meeting each other.

 ## Glossary of Terms

 _Words and phrases which have specific meaning in the context of Learners Guild are to be defined here._